surendra-dire/Artifactories/Nexus.md

 </distributionManagement>
 ```
 2. Manage the settings.xml file for user details [Managed Jenkins --> Managed files --> Add a new config]
    Note: Install the Config File Provider Plugin for Managed Jenkins.
+Also ensure repository id should match with from distributionManagement.
 ```
    <server>
       <id>my-nexus-snapshot</id>